 Hoyt earned a master’s in human resource development from the Rochester Institute of Technology.

-Bob Ragusa is Chief Operations Officer for Illumina where he is responsible for the company’s operations serving clinical and research customers.
-His organization includes the global Manufacturing, Clinical Lab Services, Supply Chain, Quality, Life Cycle Management, Information Technology, and Global Facilities and Real Estate teams who are committed to ensure high product quality and customer satisfaction.
+Kevin Pegels is Chief of Global Operations for Illumina where he is responsible for the company’s global operations.
+His organization includes Manufacturing, Supply Chain, Life Cycle Management, Information Technology and Global Facilities and Real Estate teams who are committed to ensure high product quality and customer satisfaction.

 Chief Commercial Officer

 Susan Tousi is Chief Commercial Officer at Illumina, where she leads global sales, commercial operations, and commercial strategy and enablement.
 Susan combines her extensive general management leadership and deep technical knowledge of Illumina’s product portfolio to ensure the global commercial success of the organization.
 She is committed to empowering Illumina customers with innovations to further unlock the power of the genome.